testing-cabal/mock/README.txt

 arguments they were called with.
 You can also specify return values and set needed attributes in the normal way.

-mock is tested on Python versions 2.4-2.7 and Python 3.
+mock is tested on Python versions 2.4-2.7 and Python 3. mock is also tested with the latest versions of Jython and pypy.

 The mock module also provides utility functions / objects to assist with testing, particularly monkey patching.